 Provincial Superior: Fr.
 Kiwanuka Achilles Kasozi

-Attempts to reach Uganda had been made by the Comboni Missionaries working in Egypt and Sudan already in 1890, but the British Foreign Office kept saying “no” until 1906. in 1910, Bishop Geyer, two priests and one brother reached Kobe. on the east bank of the Nile, south of the present-day Pakwach. in March that year, they raised a big cross as a symbol of faith and hope.
+Attempts to reach Uganda had been made by the Comboni Missionaries working in Egypt and Sudan in 1890, but the British Foreign Office kept saying ‘no“ until 1906.
+In 1910, Bishop Geyer, two priests and one brother reached Kobe, on the east bank of the Nile, south of the present-day Pakwach.
+In March that year, they raised a big cross as a symbol of faith and hope.

-in 1970, they took up commitments in Hoima diocese, and in 1990 in the Mbarara archdiocese. focusing on missionary and vocational promotion and opening the Postulancy in Jinja.
+In 1970, they took up commitments in Hoima diocese, and in 1990 in Mbarara archdiocese, focusing on missionary and vocational promotion and opening the Postulancy in Jinja.

 Among other institutions linked to the Comboni Missionaries, it is worth mentioning Angal Hospital, ”Radio Pacts” stations in Gulu and Arua, the Major Hospital of St Mary in Lacor, the Centre for Spirituality and the Professional institute Daniel Comboni in Layibi, the Ambrosoli Memorial Hospital in Kalongo, the Catechetical Centre in Lira, and Matany Hospital.
 Comboni missionaries present today in Uganda are 103 (3 bishops, 70 priests, 16 brothers and 14 scholastics).